teresahanak/wikipedia-life-expectancy/README.md

 Web scraping with Scrapy was learned from Frank Andrade, through the Udemy course, [Web Scraping in Python BeautifulSoup, Selenium & Scrapy 2022](https://www.udemy.com/share/1050RC3@OPQBrWla1wb5dcRcMS85QPUjfv5L0Oh_D2zoekwqDPKrFKWCzRD1NlqRzdEWUzNo/).

-Though not extensively used in this project, SQL implementation was acquired from Jose Portilla, through his Udemy course, [The Complete SQL Bootcamp 2022: Go from Zero to Hero](https://www.udemy.com/share/101Whk3@9gWCE0SdPuKlezaUcy_GNhWrQ8ZkhLvMl7_AjRoovgr6p8O6dJVtd5TGmF4OKBWb/).
+Though not extensively used in this project, SQL implementation was acquired from Jose Portilla, through the Udemy course, [The Complete SQL Bootcamp 2022: Go from Zero to Hero](https://www.udemy.com/share/101Whk3@9gWCE0SdPuKlezaUcy_GNhWrQ8ZkhLvMl7_AjRoovgr6p8O6dJVtd5TGmF4OKBWb/).

 <a id=contributions a></a>
 ## Contributions